jefferyfry/gcp-saas-bill/subscription-service/README.md

 * JENKINS_SUPPORT_SAAS_PARTNER_ID - _Partner ID_ from above.
 * JENKINS_SUPPORT_SAAS_GCP_PROJECT_ID - _GCP Project ID_ from above.

-* **GOOGLE_APPLICATION_CREDENTIALS** This is the path to your GCP service account credentials required to access GCP resources like Datastore.
-This is a required environment variable.
+* **GOOGLE_APPLICATION_CREDENTIALS** - This is the path to your GCP service account credentials required to access GCP resources like Datastore.
+This is a required environment variable for production.

 ### Command-Line Options
 * configFile - Path to a configuration file (see below).